Camera Shutter Configuration¶

 ArduPilot allows you to configure a particular port (servo or relay) as the camera trigger, which will then be activated when camera commands are specified in missions.

-This article explains what settings you need to configure for both servos and relays, and covers both Pixhawk and APM.
+This article explains what settings you need to configure for both servos and relays.

 The servo or relay port signal must be converted into a format (infrared, cable or whatever) understood by your particular camera.
 The configuration settings will depend on the hardware that is used to perform this conversion.
 Some useful hardware configurations and settings are linked from the section Setting values for different cameras.

-Pixhawk has 6 AUX Ports (AUX1-AUX6, referred to as RC9-RC14 in Mission Planner) that can be configured as servos, relays, or digital inputs or outputs.
-The image and configuration below is for the Pixhawk with RC10/AUX2 connected to camera control hardware and configured as either a servo or relay.
+Pixhawk has 6 AUX Ports (AUX1-AUX6, referred to as SERVO9-SERVO14 in Mission Planner) that can be configured as servos, relays, or digital inputs or outputs.
+The image and configuration below is for the Pixhawk with SERVO10 (labeled RC10/AUX2 on this autopilot) connected to camera control hardware and configured as either a servo or relay.

-From Plane 3.5.0 (at time of writing not in current Copter 3.3/Rover 3.5 releases) you can monitor and log exactly when the was camera triggered.
+You can monitor and log exactly when the camera was triggered.
 For more information see the Enhanced camera trigger logging section below.

-The actual port used for the shutter is set and configured in the Camera Gimbal Configuration Screen:
+The actual output used for the shutter is set and configured in the SETUP/Optional Hardware/Camera Gimbal screen:

-The Shutter drop-down list is used to set the connected camera trigger port.
-Here we have selected RC10, which corresponds to AUX2 on the Pixhawk.
+- The Shutter drop-down list is used to set the connected output for camera trigger.
+Here we have selected SERVO10, which corresponds to AUX2 on the Pixhawk.

-The Shutter Duration setting specifies how long the servo/relay will be held in the Pushed state when the shutter is activated, in tenths of a second.
+- The Duration setting specifies how long the servo/relay will be held in the Pushed state when the shutter is activated, in tenths of a second.
 Above the value is 10, so the pushed state is held for one second.
+Not Pushed when the shutter is not active.

-- The Shutter Pushed and Not Pushed settings hold PWM signal values that will be sent when the servo is in those states.
+- The Shutter Pushed and Not Pushed settings are the PWM signal values that will be sent when the servo is in those states.

 - The Servo Limits setting specifies the range of PWM signal values within which the servo will not bind.